ByMaxAnjos/LCZ4r/README.md

 ### Funding

-This project is was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES) – Finance Code 001, and by the Alexander Von Humboldt Foundation.
+This project is was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES) – Finance Code 001, and by the Alexander von Humboldt Foundation.

 ### Contact